 Korsakoff syndrome is the second half of Wernicke-Korsakoff syndrome, and it occurs when brain damage caused by a lack of thiamine becomes permanent.
 Korsakoff syndrome is a form of dementia that makes it difficult or impossible to form new memories and learn new things.
 People with Korsakoff syndrome will also have large gaps in their memory, and they may fill these gaps with memories that are made up by their subconscious, called confabulations.
 This may make them seem like they are lying about past events when they are just trying to fill in gaps in their memory.

-Alcoholic neuropathy is damage to the nerves that occurs with prolonged, heavy alcohol use.
+Alcoholic neuropathy10 is damage to the nerves that occurs with prolonged, heavy alcohol use.
 This can lead to numbness in areas of the body, problems moving correctly, difficulty swallowing, gastric problems and pins-and-needles sensations in different areas of the body.
 Alcoholic neuropathy can be harmful, as you may not recognize when you are injured.
 This can cause you to develop more severe injuries because your body does not recognize the need to protect itself.

-Alcohol-related dementia refers to either Korsakoff syndrome or general brain damage that accumulates over time due to alcohol use.
+Alcohol-related dementia11 refers to either Korsakoff syndrome or general brain damage that accumulates over time due to alcohol use.
 Alcoholic dementia can impair someone’s ability to remember how to perform basic tasks like dressing and feeding themselves.
 It can also impair a person’s ability to keep themselves safe and may result in behaviors like wandering out into traffic.

 Alcoholic Cerebellar Degeneration

-Alcoholic cerebellar degeneration (ACD) is caused by heavy alcohol use, and it is a type of brain damage that affects the cerebellum.
+Alcoholic cerebellar degeneration12 (ACD) is caused by heavy alcohol use, and it is a type of brain damage that affects the cerebellum.
 The cerebellum controls muscle movement and coordination, and damage to this brain structure affects movements.
 ACD primarily affects the ability to walk and to hold the core of your body steady.
 The arms are generally not affected by ACD.
 ACD may also lead to cognitive disturbances.